sleepymalc/VSCode-LaTeX-Inkscape/README.md

 \end{figure}
 ```

 And then you're done!
-And also, the compilation time for this is shorter than you can ever expect.
+Also, the compilation time for this is shorter than you can ever expect.
 Let's get started then!

-This assumes that your LaTeX project's home directory looks like this:
+This assumes that your $\LaTeX$ project's home directory looks like this:

 ```bash
 LaTeX_project